 - For a specific knot or sore spot: 2–3 sessions close together, then taper

-If You're New to Massage
+If You Are New to Massage

 Start with one session and pay attention to how you feel for the next week.
 Did your shoulders stay loose for three days?
 Six days?
 That timeline tells you how often your body would benefit.
 Generally, the longer the relief lasts, the longer you can wait between sessions.
+There is no membership and no minimum frequency here, so you can experiment without pressure.

 For Chronic Desk-Job Tension